rust-lang/rustfmt/Configurations.md

 ## `skip_macro_names`

-Skip formatting the bodies of macros invoked with the following names.
+Skip formatting the bodies of macro invocations with the following names.

 - **Default value**: `[]`
 - **Possible values**: a list of macro name idents, `["name_0", "name_1", ...]`